Tips and tricks for getting your degree as a parent and working adult

 More than one in five college students—or 22 percent of all undergraduates—are parents, says a new analysis from the National Postsecondary Student Aid Study.
-In response, an increasing number of schools are adapting to provide the right kind of resources, support, and programming to facilitate academic success for parents.
+In response, an increasing number of schools are adapting to provide the right kind of resources and support to facilitate academic success for parents.

-As the resources and options grow, it’s important to do your research, weed through the clutter, and find a college degree program that works best for you.
-Equipped with the right knowledge, resources, and support systems, it’s possible to balance your personal responsibilities as a parent with your educational pursuits.
+As the options grow, it’s important to do your research, weed through the clutter, and find a college degree program that works best for you.
+Equipped with the right tools, it’s possible to balance your personal responsibilities as a parent with your educational pursuits.

-Ready to take the plunge?
+Ready to take the leap?
 We’ve talked to an array of parent-learners and educators whose advice will help you get the most out of your educational journey.
-Here’s what you need to know to get the most out of going back to school as a working parent:
+Here’s what you need to know:

 First, take the time to get clear about your goals and priorities for going to school.
 Consider the following questions, which will help you figure out what degree program is right for you:

 Do your research to understand the job and salary outcomes of different degree programs.
-Once you’ve narrowed down your list to a few options, then you can find the right program and make a plan.
+Once you’ve narrowed down your list to a few options, then you can make a plan.